digitalcredentials/sign-and-verify/README.md

 About `REQUEST_PAYLOAD`:
 - `HOLDER_DID` is the subject DID the issuer would issue the credential to
 - `challenge` is expected to match the challenge the issuer previously provided in the links
-- This entire structure is called a "Verifiable Presentation", which we are using to allow the learner to prove control over the DID they provided
+- This entire structure is called a "Verifiable Presentation", which we are using to allow the learner to prove control over the DID they provided.
+- It's recommended that the issuer verify the `REQUEST_PAYLOAD` provided by the learner's DCC wallet before issuing the credential.
+See "DID Verification"  notes below

+### Response

+- Success:
+  - 201 status code
+  - payload: pass through response from `/issue/credentials`
+- Errors:
+  - 400: invalid input
+  - 500: other error

 ### DID Verification